nre-learning/nrelabs-curriculum/docs/index.rst

    contributing/index.rst
    roadmap.rst
    nrelabs.rst
-   resources.rst

-Welcome to Antidote!
+   community.rst

+Antidote is a community initiatve to democratize interactive, dependency-free learning.
+With Antidote, you can create compelling, interactive learning experiences by building turnkey lesson materials that are fully browser-based, placing minimal burden on the learner to come with pre-requisite knowledge or environment configurations.

-Antidote is an open-source project aimed at making automated network operations more accessible with fast, easy and fun learning.
+Antidote is composed of a set of is an open-source project aimed at making automated network operations more accessible with fast, easy and fun learning.
 It teaches from-scratch network automation skills for network reliability engineers (NREs) and other NetOps pros or amateurs.

 Antidote isn't just one application, but rather, a set of smaller applications that work together to provide this learning experience.